 Why You Should Choose Manor

-The primary objective of the Paralegal Degree within our Manor College Legal Studies programs is to provide students with an education that will enable them to effectively assist lawyers in all phases of private and public law practice.
+The Manor College Paralegal Program provides students with an education that will enable them to effectively assist lawyers in all phases of private and public law practice.
 To achieve this objective, the Paralegal Degree is designed to:

 - Develop critical thinking and analytical skills in each student;